MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/running-commands.md

 ### PowerShell commands that run other commands

 The PowerShell **call operator** (`&`) lets you run commands that are stored in variables and represented by strings or script blocks.
-You can use this to run any native command or PowerShell command.
-This is useful in a script when you need to dynamically construct the command-line parameters for a native command.
+You can use this to run any OS-native command or PowerShell command.
+This is useful in a script when you need to dynamically construct the command-line parameters for an OS-native command.
 For more information, see the [call operator][7].

-The `Start-Process` cmdlet can be used to run native commands, but should only be used when you need to control how the command is executed.
+The `Start-Process` cmdlet can be used to run OS-native commands, but should only be used when you need to control how the command is executed.
 The cmdlet has parameters to support the following
 scenarios: